← Back to BlogProduct Guides

 2. Enable "Block Unsupported Browsers"

 This ensures your child can only use browsers that respect your filtering rules.
+If they install a new browser that cannot be filtered, it is automatically blocked.

 Pro Tips